javaplus/grocery-pos-kata/README.md

 I've also created a Swagger/Open API Spec on SwaggerHub for what I've completed so far.

 The OAS/Swagger can be found [here](https://app.swaggerhub.com/apis/btarlton/grocery-store_kata_api/1.0.0#/)

+I did not add all the functionality for the Kata, but tried to do enough to demonstrate what I'm capable of.

+I did commit almost after every new test or refactor.
+So, you can see my thought process.

+While I believe I have decent code coverage, I didn't try to test all the different scenarios as I normally would if this was going live.

+So, please let me know if there's any other functionality you'd like me to add or if you'd like me to add more test scenarios to the code I have written.